 - 2-Factor Authentication can be turned on manually (under Settings>Security), which will prompt a verification PIN with each log-in (Qualstar does not have access to this function; it can only be turned on or off by a user who has log-in access)

 Report Automated “Phishing” Calls!
 Qualstar will never make an automated call to inquire or request information regarding an account or loan that you have with us or any other financial institution.
 It is not our practice to use an automated system for this purpose, and if you do receive such a call please hang up immediately (do not enter any numbers or say anything) and contact us at 1-800-848-0018 to report the call.

-Set-up eAlerts!
-Within Home Banking, you have the ability to assign specific alerts (text or email) for triggers such as withdrawals over/under a certain amount, Visa credit or debit card transactions by specific amount, checks clearing, an address change, insufficient funds in your account, and even if an invalid log-in has been attempted in Home Banking.
-To set up eAlerts, simply log-in to Home Banking and click on the “Profile” tab – that page menu will open and you will see eAlerts directly under the main menu.
+Set-up Text and/or Email Account Notifications!
+Within Mobile and Home Banking, you have the ability to assign specific alerts (text, push or email) for triggers such as withdrawals over/under a certain amount, Visa credit or debit card transactions by specific amount, checks clearing, an address change, insufficient funds in your account, and even if an invalid log-in has been attempted in Home Banking.
+To set up eAlerts, simply log-in to Home Banking and go to Settings>Notifications (alerts are viewable in .

 Identity Theft Solutions will help you prevent identity theft – or take the necessary steps to recover if you’ve been victimized.
 These tools are free to you as a benefit of membership at Qualstar.